SolidMechanicsCoupledTheories/FEniCSx_codes/README.md

 ## Legacy codes

-``Legacy FEniCS" versions of some of the example codes presented in this repository are available in the following repository:
+"Legacy" FEniCS versions of some of the example codes presented in this repository are available in the following repository:
 - [https://github.com/SolidMechanicsCoupledTheories/example_codes](https://github.com/SolidMechanicsCoupledTheories/example_codes)